defenseunicorns/uds-package-minio-operator/docs/configuration.md

 # Configuration

-Minio configured through the upstream [Minio Operator and Tenat charts](https://github.com/minio/operator/tree/master/helm) as well as a UDS configuration chart that supports the following:
+Minio is configured through the upstream [Minio Operator and Tenat charts](https://github.com/minio/operator/tree/master/helm) as well as a UDS configuration chart that supports the following:

 ## Networking